ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 - **Xᵢ** is the amount of the *i*-th claim;
 - **S** is the aggregate loss of the insurance portfolio.

-This project implements a Monte Carlo simulation in **R** to estimate the probability distribution of aggregate losses when the claim frequency follows a Poisson distribution and claim severities follow a Lognormal distribution.
+This project implements a Monte Carlo simulation framework in **R** to estimate the probability distribution of aggregate insurance losses assuming:

-In addition to the simulation, the project compares the empirical distribution with the Normal and Translated Gamma approximations, illustrating important concepts from actuarial science, probability theory and stochastic simulation.
+- **Claim frequency:** Poisson distribution;
+- **Claim severity:** Lognormal distribution.

+The simulated aggregate loss distribution is compared with two classical analytical approximations widely used in actuarial science:

+- Normal Approximation;
+- Translated Gamma Approximation.

+The project combines stochastic simulation, probability theory and actuarial modeling to illustrate how empirical and theoretical approaches can be used to analyze aggregate insurance losses.
 ---

 ## Motivation